ShaiWinograd/whatsapp-simple-bot-python/README.md

 # WhatsApp Simple Bot Python

 A modular WhatsApp bot built with Python, using the WhatsApp Cloud API.
-The bot provides various services including consultation, design, moving, and organization services through a conversational interface.
+The bot provides moving and organization services through a conversational interface, with more services planned for future implementation.

 ## Project Structure